Petstock Mount Gambier Vet: Interview with Dr Teresa Priddle

 Another patient that we helped was the elderly poodle Miffy who had a rapidly growing lump on her toe.
 Although we identified by histology that it was a benign tumour, it still required complete removal as it was growing so big.
 This meant owner Belinda got peace of mind knowing that Miffy was no longer in any pain.

 Our work with the rescue shelter means we help out with many spay and neuters such as rescue cat Neema who we desexed, microchipped and vaccinated, in readiness for finding her “furever” home.

-Opening my own clinic has been a challenging yet rewarding time in my career.
+Opening my own small animal vet clinic nearby has been a challenging yet rewarding time in my career.

 From setting practice policies and standards to juggling financial matters, training team members, designing the layout of the clinic and returning to long hours after being part-time for several years.